dv-lse/fdi-patent-innovate/data/narrative.md

 # Transition

-::: visualisation circle
+::: visualisation globe
   rotate: [-37.6173, -55.7558]
   scale: 5
-  label: Moscow
+  color: lightcoral
 :::

 In sum, multinational companies make their location and investment choices to use assets that are specific to a region.
 In this sense, they clearly benefit from setting a plant abroad.
 But do the host regions benefit from the newly implanted firms?